WebAssembly/exception-handling/README.md

 [proposal](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md) for
 adding exception handling to WebAssembly.

+The exception handling proposal depends on the [reference-types](https://github.com/WebAssembly/reference-types) proposal and on the [multi-value](https://github.com/WebAssembly/multi-value) proposal.

 The repository is a clone
-of [WebAssembly/spec](https://github.com/WebAssembly/spec), and is rebased on the spec of its dependent proposal [WebAssembly/reference-types](https://github.com/WebAssembly/reference-types).
+of [WebAssembly/spec](https://github.com/WebAssembly/spec), first rebased on the spec of its dependency [reference-types](https://github.com/WebAssembly/reference-types), and then merged with the other dependency [multi-value](https://github.com/WebAssembly/multi-value).

-The remainder of the document is contents of the [README.md](https://github.com/WebAssembly/reference-types/blob/master/README.md) document of that repository.
+The remainder of the document has contents of the two README files of the dependencies: [reference-types/README.md](https://github.com/WebAssembly/reference-types/blob/master/README.md) and [multi-value/README.md](https://github.com/WebAssembly/multi-value/blob/master/README.md).

-# Reference Types Proposal for WebAssembly
+## Reference Types Proposal for WebAssembly

 [![Build Status](https://travis-ci.org/WebAssembly/reference-types.svg?branch=master)](https://travis-ci.org/WebAssembly/reference-types)